 Six of the level files (city1, desert1, fort1, fort7, fort8, and sport2.blf), and the unclothed Blasto model (blasnud.bof) are different between versions, check 'em out.

 The European version was translated into and had additional voice work for German, French, Italian, and Spanish languages.

 Since the game was translated into 5 more languages, the Space Port 3 stage had to be cut out from the European version, because of memory limitations.
-Therefore, the map for Episode 4, (Episode 3) Uranian Dunes, was changed: the E-pod crash site and the waterfall at the start of the level were scrubbed out, however if you glitch yourself into the water, and swim by the waterfall, the E-Pod, and in fact the entire scene is present in the European version.
+Therefore, the map for Episode 4, (Episode 3) Uranian Dunes, was changed: the E-pod crash site and the waterfall at the start of the level were scrubbed out.
+However, if you glitch yourself into the water and swim by the waterfall, the E-Pod and the entire scene are still present in the European version.

 After beating the game, you can enter D-Pad codes to enable cheats.
 There are 10 cheats in total.
 Activating one prints a letter of "BoscRules!" on the title screen and has Blasto say a related phrase.
 Unfortunately, the key combination of Up, Right, Right, Left, Down is assigned to both "R" (Maximum Health) and "!", leaving the latter cheat completely inaccessible.

 The GameShark code D00793B1 0040 300793B1 0010 (US) turns the latter key combination into Up, Right, Right, Left, Up.
 Its effect is transparency: all solid objects become see-through, including Blasto and enemies, although for Blasto the effect is not the same as the invisibility pill - enemies can still see him, and damage can still be taken.
 The cheat was fixed for the European version, with the code becoming Up, Right, Right, Left, Left, Down.
 The Alternate Costumes cheat listed on some sites is bogus and does not exist.

 Another curio on the US release is a bug in the system.cnf setup file: